 There are five types of postdoc title codes which determine how you are paid.
 The same standard for compensation applies to all title codes; however, it is important to know what kind of postdoc you are, as this may affect your retirement benefits and how you pay your taxes.
 Note that a postdoc may be appointed under more than one title code, since there may be more than one source of funding for an appointment.

-Review the UC postdoc salary scale and the UAW Contract to understand how postdocs are compensated.
-Please note that while salary increments are based on the steps of the NIH/NSRA scale, the bottom of the UC postdoc salary scale (level 0) is the same as level 2 on the NIH scale.
+Review the UC postdoc exempt and non-exempt salary scales and the UAW Contract to understand how postdocs are compensated.
+Please note that salary increments are no longer based on the steps of the NIH/NSRA scale.
 "Experience level" means a postdoc's previous experience as a postdoc, including postdoctoral appointments at UC and/or other institutions.

 - Funding Opportunities